Welcome to EDU - dedicated to the education of light-art photography.

 With photoshop, start with the base light art, then put the star-shot on top and select 'lighten' on the top image to sandwich your two shots into one - presto!
 From Darius Twin to Starius Twin:

-A: The short answer to that question is to combine many images together in post-production - it helps to be capturing the scene with a wide-angle lens capable of an aperture around F2.8.
+A: The short answer to that question is to combine many images together in post-production - it helps to be capturing the scene with a wide-angle lens (14-18mm is good) capable of an aperture around F2.8.
 I've wrote a blog post that details all the equipment you might need as well as a step by step process for merging the images together using Photoshop CC Photomerge function once you have captured your night sky.

 Q7: Can I shoot light-paintings using an iPhone?